bbstilson/advent-of-code-data/README.md

 ## Usage

-I'm too lazy to publish this on maven, so you will need to publish it locally:
+I haven't publish on maven yet, so it will need to be published locally:

 ```bash
 git clone https://github.com/bbstilson/advent-of-code-data.git